yusukeurakami/Monty-hall-problem-tester/README.md

 Okay, at this point, how many door you can choose as a "2nd" choice if you "switch" rather than "stick" to the original choice?
-Yeah, there is only one 2nd choice you can make, to the winner.
+Yeah, there is only one 2nd choice you can make.
+Yes, to the winner.
 ```bash
 Pattern2                      Pattern3
  door1   door2   door3         door1   door2   door3